Lemonsandlimez/whitney-plus/README.md

 In this example, the user placed an O at `1,1` and Whitney placed an X at `1,2`.
 When you get one of these outputs, make sure to write the X from Whitney on your grid.

 This will continue until eventually you either enter a tie or Whitney finds a way to win.

+## Comparison to human players
+Whitney is about as difficult at tic-tac-toe as a well-informed human might be.
+Worst-case, Whitney will make a move that causes a draw; it never loses unless there's a bug that I don't know about.